Four steps to achieve goals and create a fulfilled life!

-Who doesn’t want to improve and achieve their goals, or find ways to “take it to the next level”?
+Who doesn’t want to improve and achieve their goals or find ways to “take it to the next level”?

 The SMART Goals are just part of the picture

-Did I just say that?
+Did I say that?
+Yes, I did!

-For example, are you finding it difficult to stick to your goals, in the first place, no matter how SMART they are?
+For example, are you finding it challenging to stick to your goals in the first place, no matter how SMART they are?
+Maybe you are “too busy getting things done,” whatever that means.
+And then what happens to your transformational goals, such as becoming a better leader, communicator, influencer, team-mate, spouse, or community leader?

 I view inertia as the single biggest impediment to reaching our full potential.
 It’s equivalent to trying to win a game in which we aren’t even competing because we are either too complacent with how things are or just “too busy getting work done”, checking off those temporarily gratifying to-dos.